bordonj/epicodus-AnimalShelterAPI/README.md

 #### By _**Jennifer Bordon**_
 ## Description
 This is a project to practice building an API, using C#, that has CRUD and pagination.
-The seed data this project begins with has 15 animals available from the animal shelter.
+The API will be for an **Animal Shelter**, so a user can view all its available animals.
+The seed data this project begins with has 15 animals.

 Note: there is no UI to view this in the browser, please use Postman to access CRUD for the API

-The API will be for an **Animal Shelter**.
-- this will show all available dogs and cats

 ## Technologies Used